 - To avoid spending a lot of money, see what you have in your house or what can be donated.
 A great site to register for is Adopt a Classroom where family and friends can donate and provide funds for you to buy the supplies you need.

 - Start that To Do list: Along with the supplies list, come up with a list of tasks you need to complete before the school year starts.
 Do you have your bulletin board ideas ready?
 Do you know what the theme of your classroom will be?
 Do you have a lesson plan book and grade book ready?
 Are you familiar with your grade level’s expectations and standards?
 What will your classroom management plan be?
 Be sure to have a strong one and stick with it, even on the first day of school all the way to the last minute.
-See an article here about a teacher who let up her guard at the last minute and found her ability to manage the class day after day slowly dwindle away.

 - Plan the first day!
 Come up with some icebreaker activities for students to get to know you and for you to get to know them.
 For example, create a scavenger hunt for students to find things in the room or information on the Internet that could tell them about you.
 Play a game of Hot Potato while playing an inspiring song.
 Whoever is holding the ball when the music stops has to tell the class something about themselves.
 Have a worksheet on the students’ desks giving them directions to do something quietly and independently when they arrive.
-If a student followed all the directions correctly, reward them with a small prize.
-Other icebreaker activities can be found here.

 I know teachers like to enjoy their time off in the summer vacationing, relaxing, or working at another job to earn extra money.
 But taking a few minutes each week in the summer and planning ahead will help save time and stress once the school year kicks in.